 Ability to borrow against each value

-The policy holder’s monthly premium stays the same over the life policy.
+The policy holder’s monthly premium stays the same as the life policy.
 Therefore, there is a lock in the premium and benefits amount.
-Even if a customer is diagnosed with a terminal illness or have to live in a nursing home, the company cannot increase the rates of insurance.
+Even if a customer is diagnosed with a terminal illness or has to live in a nursing home, the company cannot increase the rates of insurance.

 As most of the traditional whole life insurance policies build cash value over time, so will the guaranteed acceptance policy of Colonial Penn will allow accessing that money using the policy loans or withdrawals.